Andrea Brand: Postdoctoral work

 She then engaged in postdoctoral research work on yeast transcription at Harvard University, where from 1986 to 1988 she was a Helen Hay Whitney Fellow in the Department of Biochemistry, associated with the laboratory of Mark Ptashne.
 Having decided to switch from biochemistry to neurobiology, Brand moved in the late 1980s to Norbert Perrimon's laboratory in the Department of Genetics at Harvard Medical School, where from 1988 to 1993 she was a Leukemia Society Special Fellow.

-It was there that Brand conceived of the GAL4 system, which Lancet has described as “an ingenious toolkit that allows researchers to turn on genes in any cell type and at any time of development, and thus engineer and test the function of both genes and proteins.
-The effect of this system on fly genetics is hard to exaggerate—one scientist has described it as 'a fly geneticist's Swiss army knife'.
-By causing cells to express cell death genes—and effectively commit suicide—the system can model diabetes by killing insulin-producing cells.
+It was there that Brand conceived of the GAL4 system, which Lancet has described as "an ingenious toolkit that allows researchers to turn on genes in any cell type and at any time of development, and thus engineer and test the function of both genes and proteins.
+The effect of this system on fly genetics is hard to exaggerate — one scientist has described it as 'a fly geneticist's Swiss army knife'.
+By causing cells to express cell death genes — and effectively commit suicide — the system can model diabetes by killing insulin-producing cells.
 'It has also been used to express mutant versions of proteins to model neurodegenerative diseases, such as Alzheimer's', says Brand.
-Now the most highly cited paper in the Drosophila field, Brand had enormous difficulty in getting the paper published.”
-Lancet notes that the GAL4 system remains “at the heart of Brand's current work on Drosophila neural stem cells.
-Because of the similarities between Drosophila and mammalian neural stem cells in their ability to self-renew and differentiate into different types of neurons and glial cells, the work has the potential to help develop therapies for neurodegenerative diseases such as Parkinson's.”
+Now the most highly cited paper in the Drosophila (fruit flies) field, Brand had considerable difficulty in getting the paper published."
+Lancet notes that the GAL4 system remains "at the heart of Brand's current work on Drosophila neural stem cells.
+Because of the similarities between Drosophila and mammalian neural stem cells in their ability to self-renew and differentiate into different types of neurons and glial cells, the work has the potential to help develop therapies for neurodegenerative diseases such as Parkinson's."